sibevin/code_error/README.md

     raise MyError.new(:purchase_info_incorrect)

-There are three argments in the code error constructor, `MyError.new(code, msg, info)`.
+There are two argments in the code error constructor, `MyError.new(code, options)`.
 If the given code is defined in the error_codes, the error would contain the corresponding status and msg.

     e = MyError.new(:purchase_info_incorrect)
     e.code # :purchase_info_incorrect
     e.status # :failed
     e.msg # "Purchase information format is incorrect."

-You can give another string in "msg" arg to overwrite the original message:
+You can give another string with the "msg" option to overwrite the original message:

-    e = MyError.new(:purchase_info_incorrect, "The another message which would override the original one.") e.code # :purchase_info_incorrect
+    e = MyError.new(:purchase_info_incorrect, msg: "The another message which would override the original one.") e.code # :purchase_info_incorrect
     e.status # :failed
     e.msg # "The another message which would override the original one."